ejaysrngy/codeSTACKr/README.md

 ### Ejay Sarangay, PTRP

-## A licensed physical therapist and an aspiring front-end web developer
+## A licensed physical therapist and a junior front-end web developer

 ### Languages and Tools: